 Although these are the most common stages and the process usually lasts between 1-3 months, we need to acknowledge that each person will deal with the loss differently.

 It’s about finding your own “channel”, the one that provides you with the most relief.
-Talk to the people closest to you, spend time alone, look at photographs and cry as much as you need to.
+Talk to the people closest to you, write, relax, spend time alone, look at photographs and cry as much as you need to.

 The suffering will lessen with each passing day.
 Although you may not believe it, you will be able to move forward again.

-- We can’t turn back time to change things.
-What we can do, however, is to focus our thoughts and emotions on the following: a parent knows how much their child loves them.
+We can’t turn back time to change things.
+What we can do, however, is to focus our thoughts and emotions on the following: a parent always knows how much their child loves them.
 There are no hard feelings.

 Also read: Teach Children Happiness, not Perfectionism